Maintenance and care for your new Roller Shutters

 - If you live in an area where there are lots trees and shrubs check periodically for twigs and leaves that might lodge into the shutter guides and remove and clean

-- Battery Backup UPS shutters if you have shutters that is using a battery backup every 6 months turn the power off from the circuit breaker to check that the battery backup is still working and also to wake up the battery in the battery back up this helps extend the life of the battery if you have experienced a power surge electrical storm or black out you will need to reboot your battery backup (if your shutters are not working)
+- A fully charged battery backup should operate a standard size shutter a couple cycles over a few hours before it’s empty.
+If you have shutters that is using a battery backup every 6 months turn the power off from the circuit breaker to check that the battery backup is still working and also to wake up the battery in the battery back up this helps extend the life of the battery if you have experienced a power surge electrical storm or black out you will need to reboot your battery backup (if your shutters are not working)